Corporate Governances

 6. System to ensure effective audits by the Audit and Supervisory Committee

-The Audit and Supervisory Committee members participate in the meetings of the Board of Directors and the Committee of Executive Officers and other important meetings, and exchange opinions with the President & CEO, accounting auditor and Internal Audit Section as necessary.
+The Audit and Supervisory Committee members participate in the meetings of the Board of Directors and the SV2028 Achievement Committee and other important meetings, and exchange opinions with the President & CEO, accounting auditor and Internal Audit Section as necessary.

 1. Basic Policy for Exclusion of Antisocial Forces

-Article 3 of the Antisocial Forces Handling Regulations of the Company states: “We shall never make payments to antisocial forces or have relationships with them.
-The Company’s officers and employees shall not allow any unjustified involvement of antisocial forces and shall be determined to exclude them to adhere to social justice and win the trust of customers, the market, and society.”
+The Antisocial Forces Handling Regulations of the Company states that “We shall never have relationships with antisocial forces or make payments to them.
+Company’s officers and employees shall not allow any unjustified involvement of antisocial forces and shall be determined to exclude them to adhere to social justice and win the trust.”

 2. Preparation for Excluding Antisocial Forces